 PROCTOSEDYL Ointment and Suppositories contain the active ingredients hydrocortisone, a steroid, and cinchocaine hydrochloride, a local anaesthetic.
 These work together to reduce swelling, numb pain and relieve itching.

 Your doctor or pharmacist, however, may recommend PROCTOSEDYL for another purpose.

 Ask your doctor if you have any questions about why this medicine has been recommended for you.

 When you must not use it

-As for all steroid preparations, do not use PROCTOSEDYL when infections affecting the anus or surrounding area are present eg sexually-transmitted diseases such as herpes.
+As for all steroid preparations, do not use PROCTOSEDYL when uncontrolled infections, bacterial, viral infections (eg. herpes, cowpox), fungal, or parasitic infections or infections affecting the anus or surrounding area are present eg sexually-transmitted diseases.